How Does Inflation Impact My Life? Effect on You and the Economy

 Inflation hurts your buying power.
 It means you have to pay more for the same goods and services.
 Inflation can help you if you are a lucky recipient of income inflation.
 You also might benefit from asset inflation, such as in housing or stocks, if you own an asset before the price rises.

 Inflation doesn't affect everything the same way.
 For example, gas prices could double while your home loses value.
 That's what happened during the financial crisis of 2008.
 There was deflation in home prices, which fell 31.8 percent.
 Meanwhile, inflation occurred in oil prices.
 They reached an all-time high of $148 a barrel.
 Since oil prices drive gas prices, the cost of gas rose to $5 a gallon.
 Driving to work became even more expensive and stressful.
 That was at a time when many workers were worried about keeping their job.

 Sometimes inflation is good for the economy.
 When it's mild, inflation has a healthy side effect.
 Once people start to expect inflation, they will spend now rather than later.
 That's because they know prices will be higher in the future.
 Consumer spending drives economic growth.

-Effect of Inflation on Retirement Planning
+Effect on Retirement Planning

-The combination of inflation in some asset classes and deflation in others, makes financial planning more difficult.
+The combination of inflation in some asset classes and deflation in others makes financial planning more difficult.
 Rules of thumb no longer apply.
 One of the reasons government economists didn't do more to head off the recession was because they couldn't believe housing prices would ever fall.

-Impact of Inflation on Treasury Bonds
+Impact on Treasury Bonds